elqal3awii/WebSecurity-Academy-with-Rust/Cross-site scripting (XSS)/Reflected XSS in canonical link tag/README.md

-# Hack Steps
+## Hack Steps

-1. Inject payload as a query string of the URL to call the alert function
+1. Inject payload as a query string of the URL
-2. The script will be executed after pressing the correct key combinations
+2. The alert function will be called after pressing the correct key combinations

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script